 What makes the Swabian potato salad so much better?

 The play of vinegar, oil, mustard, and broth.
 That just makes him kinda sloppy, which is what you want to achieve.
 And it goes with any Swabian meal,-from Swabian Maultaschen or simply with a delicious Schnitzel!
-Or simply try it with a mixed salad.
+Or simply try it with my swabian meatballs!
+I also love it just on its own!

 And if you cut the potatoes into small pieces, it’s best to use a mandolin to get them really wafer-thin.
 But please watch your fingers!
-A mandolin is really really sharp.
+As a mandolin is really really sharp.

 What are the best potatoes for a Swabian potato salad?

-Waxy potatoes are best suited for this – the Annabelle variety if you can get your hands on it.
+Waxy potatoes are best suited for this -in Germany and Austria I can get the Annabelle variety, which are perfect for it.
+If you can get your hands on it, you are in for a treat!

 In the south of Germany, the Annabelle is such an absolute hit, therefore it is also the only true potato for the Swabian potato salad.